 We believe mutual understanding and cooperation can only be reached through the exchange of ideas and sharing of resources.
 Our aspiration is to connect communities with organisations, creatives, press and venues who support indigenous causes.

 The Sinchi global network features members from all over the world ranging from aboriginal foundations, TV channels, magazines, photographers, filmmakers, volunteer programs to galleries.
 Each sharing what they can offer and also what help they are looking for, whether that be funding, exposure, skills or advice.

 “As a source of exchange, innovation and creativity, cultural diversity is as necessary for humankind as biodiversity is for nature.”
 UNESCONetwork Members

-Sinchi’s inaugural photography competition provides a unique opportunity for visual story tellers around the world to be recognised for their talent and commitment to the preservation of culture and indigenous rights.
-The competition is being judged by world acclaimed photographers Jimmy Nelson, Wayne Quilliam and Laura Beltran Villamizar of the Native Agency.
+Sinchi’s annual photography competition provides a unique opportunity for visual story tellers around the world to be recognised for their talent and commitment to the preservation of culture and indigenous rights.

 To support our activities, we have also created a corporate social responsibility program (CSR).
-Funds raised contribute directly to our community projects and provides an ethical platform for businesses to show their commitment to preservation of culture.
+Funds raised contribute directly to our community projects and provides a platform for businesses to show their commitment to preservation of indigenous culture.